Pantelis Kapetanos: Skoda Xanthi

 On 11 July 2014, after six years, Kapetanos returned to Greece by joining Skoda Xanthi on a two-year contract, as a free agent.

-Kapetanos as a reserved for the Greek Cup final, pulled one goal back for Skoda Xanthi in the 87th minute from close range.
+Kapetanos as a reserved for the Greek Football Cup final, pulled one goal back for Skoda Xanthi in the 87th minute from close range.

 Veria

 After being released on a free transfer from Xanthi, Kapetanos signed a one-year contract to Veria.
 After Veria's relegation he left the club.